HOUSTON INNOVATORS PODCAST EPISODE 154

 Part of being an educator is to prepare students for tomorrow, Essama explains, but with rapid technology development and adaption, no one knows what the future will hold for the job market or the world in general.
 The best way to prepare the future generation of the workforce is to teach them how to innovate, think differently, and adapt to new ways of doing things.

 "That's what people are looking for right now — people who can provide out-of-the-box solutions to problems," Essama says on the show.

 This line of thinking turned into Essama founding The Dream Lab, powered by Teach for America Houston.

 "The Dream Lab is a set of immersive design spaces where young people leverage their imagination and creativity to innovate and solve problems within their community," she explains.

-This Friday, the new concept is rolling out to high school students in partnership with DivInc Houston, a nonprofit focused on social and economic equity in entrepreneurship, and 25 ninth graders will get to spend the day at the Ion for a mini-innovation accelerator.
-The students will be tasked to creatively solve problems in their own communities.
+Last month, the new concept rolled out to high school students in partnership with DivInc Houston, a nonprofit focused on social and economic equity in entrepreneurship, and 21 ninth graders spent the day at the Ion for a mini-innovation accelerator and design showcase.

 Strategically, Essama tapped into the Houston innovation ecosystem with the intent of showcasing the community.